 Join us for a new kind of book club!
 This book club is no-pressure; meaning, you read what YOU want!
 Participants can share what they’ve been reading and get recommendations from our librarians and other book lovers.
 Chat about annoying pixie dream girl tropes, the latest movie adaptations, and how there is just not enough time to read all the books!
 The club meets every third Wednesday of the month at 6:30 PM at Grandview Public Market, 1401 Clare Ave., West Palm Beach.
 For more information, please call 561-868-7701.

 Friday with the Friends

 Join the FRIENDS every month for a lively discussion of selected books.
 The Second Friday Book Club welcomes everyone and no registration is required!
 This is a brown-bag book club sponsored by the FRIENDS of the Mandel Public Library of West Palm Beach.
 Please feel free to bring your lunch!
 Book chatter begins at 11:30 AM followed by a moderated book discussion at Noon with Mandel Public Library Reference Librarians.
 For more information, please call 561-868-7701.

-Friday, May 12, 2017 from 11:30 AM to 1:00 PM
+Friday, December 13, 2019 from 11:30 AM to 1:00 PM